- Have you ever visited a coworking space in Melbourne? Are you looking for one? Do you know of any good coworking space around there?

 The Hub had its coworking space in Adelaide, Sydney and Melbourne, so it's grown quite big!
 And when I first walked into the coworking space I was overwhelmed by how much activity and people were buzzing around and working at their desks.This is a great place to network and meet new people.There are a few regulars and also new people popping in and out all the time.
 This coworking space is just next to Southern Cross Station, so it's very convenient for Melbourne entrepreneurs to get to.
 If you're in the area also don't forget to check out Kinfolk Cafe which is located just downstairs, all the profits from the cafe go to charity, and it's got such a great atmosphere and tons of happy faces along with a pleasing menu.

-They also have regular events which you can find here.
+They also have regular events that you can attend.

 I spotted some guys from Pozible here, also thank you to George who took me on the mini tour